vanessaheh/THEAssessmentTask3/documentation/project_documentation.md

 ### **Research your chosen issue- SEEI**

 Lootboxes in video games have become increasingly controversial due to their structural and psychological similarities to traditional gambling mechanics, particularly in how they normalise gambling behaviour among adolescents.
 By using in game currency or even real money for a chance at a desirable item, lootboxes blur the line between gaming and gambling.
-Players are exposed to concepts like risk, chance and *variable ratio enforcement* - the same reward used in slot machines- without realising they may be developing unhealthy, addictive behaviours.
+Players are exposed to concepts like risk, chance and *variable ratio enforcement* without realising they may be developing unhealthy, addictive behaviours.
 These mechanics are often paired with bright visuals and exciting sounds, making the system seem fun and harmless instead of potentially harmful.

 For example, a teenager who regularly engages with lootbox games may become desensitised to spending money on chance-based systems, reducing the perceived danger of actual gambling and increasing his likelihood of engaging in it later in life.